nextcloud/documentation/developer_manual/bugtracker/triaging.rst

 **Notes**
 * Be polite: when you need to request information or feedback be clear and polite, and you will get more information in less time.
 Think about how you'd like to be treated, were you to report a bug!
+* You can answer more quickly and friendly using one of `these templates<https://gist.github.com/jancborchardt/6155185>`_.
 * Often our github issue tracker is a place for discussions about solutions.
 Be friendly, inclusive and respect other people's position.

 ### Identifying external issues
 Bugs can be due to a specific configuration or unsupported platforms.
-Raspberry Pi's suffer from SQLite time-outs, nginx has issues Apache doesn't and Microsoft Server with ISS is simply not supported at all.
+Raspberry Pi's suffer from SQLite time-outs, nginx has issues Apache doesn't and Microsoft Server with IIS is not well supported.
 While external issues aren't always a reason to close a report, be sure that they are clear: does the user use the 'standard' platform?
 Ask for information if this is missing.

 Last but not least, the problem might be due to the user doing something that simply does not work.
 Your general ownCloud knowledge might be helpful here - if this is the case, you can often swiftly close the issue with a comment about what went wrong.

-XXX - more about this?

 **Notes**
 * You might have to say no to some requests, for example when a problem has been solved in a new release but won't become available for the release the reporter is using; or when a solution has been chosen which the reporter is unhappy about.
 Be considerate.
 People feel surprisingly strong about ownCloud, and you should take care to explain that we don't aim to ignore them; on the contrary.
 But sometimes, decisions which benefit the majority of users don't help an individual.
 The extensibility and open availability of the code of ownCloud is here to relieve the pain of such decisions.